vikramsoni2/nextExplorer/docs/configuration/personal-folders.md

 - When the feature is enabled the sidebar and Home screen show a translated **“My Files”** entry (`drives.personal` in i18n).
 - Clicking it navigates to `/browse/personal`, which uses the existing Folder View UI and APIs.
+- The standard **Share** workflow also works from within **My Files**: when you share items under `personal/...`, links resolve back to the owner’s personal folder while still respecting Access Control and share settings (read-only/read-write, password, expiration).

 ## Enabling personal folders